Boulevard Line

 The Boulevard Line (Boulevardbanen) is a 3.2 km long partly underground railway between Copenhagen Central Station and Østerport Station in Copenhagen, Denmark.
 The quadruple track railway carries today one dual track for the Copenhagen S-train system and another dual track for the mainline railway and regional trains.
 The line has two intermediate stations, Vesterport Station and Nørreport Station.
 It continues above ground to Nordhavn station and at Svanemøllen station the tracks separate towards either Ryparken station or Hellerup station.
 Dybbølsbro station is also located along this railway, located just a bit south of Copenhagen Central.
 Out of the four main S-train branches, three follow this path, between Dybbølsbro and Svanemøllen (with at least four tracks).
 Only at Copenhagen Central, Nørreport and Østerport do all trains stop.
 While Dybbølsbro, Vesterport, Nordhavn and Svanemøllen all are S-train stations only.
-(Nørreport also has Metro service, just as both the Central Station, Østerport and Nordhavn have since 2019).
+(Nørreport also has Metro service, just as the Central Station, Østerport and Nordhavn have since 2019).